Angels (Neon Genesis Evangelion): Cultural references and interpretations

-According to researcher Marcello Ghilardi, the Angels reflect the feelings of a part of Japanese youth of the 1990s, a time when Japanese society was in the midst of an economic crisis and when "the ability to react and trust in the future seemed to have vanished", while the impossibility of clearly identifying the origin of the difficulties paralyzed society and made it made "prey to a sense of expectation and precariousness".
+According to researcher Marcello Ghilardi and other anime critics, the Angels reflect the feelings of a part of Japanese youth of the 1990s, a time when Japanese society was in the midst of an economic crisis and when "the ability to react and trust in the future seemed to have vanished", while the impossibility of clearly identifying the origin of the difficulties paralyzed society and made it made "prey to a sense of expectation and precariousness".
 Their identification code, "Blood Type – Blue", is an homage to the alternative title of the sci-fi film Blue Christmas (1978) by Kihachi Okamoto, an influential author for Anno.
+Scholar Gavin McDowell compared the conflict between the Angels and humanity, who possess the fruit of life and the fruit of knowledge respectively, to the biblical narrative of the Book of Genesis, and noted that many of Evangelion's Angel names appear in the Book of Enoch, a text found among the Dead Sea Scrolls.
+McDowell further suggested that Anno may have drawn inspiration from Gustav Davidson's A Dictionary of Angels during the series' production.
 Neon Genesis Evangelion manga editor Carl Gustav Horn also noted that in some doctrines of the Jewish Kabbalah angels are not conceived as alien entities, but as beings that were present and recently awakened in the Creation.